 1.1.2 Describe your extension

 All aspects of your extension should accurately describe the functions, features and any important limitations of your extension, including required or supported input devices.
 The value proposition of your extension must be clear during the first run experience.
-Your extension may not use a name or icon similar to that of other extensions, and must not claim to represent a company, government body, or other entity if you don't have permission to make that representation.
+Your extension may not use a name or icon similar to that of other extensions, must not reference other browsers, and must not claim to represent a company, government body, or other entity if you don't have permission to make that representation.

 1.1.5 Provide appropriate details